arielherself/espresso/README.md

 <em>3 across </em>Union with a flourishing “second economy” (6)

+## Hockey looks for global relevance

+[Hockey](https://te.arielherself.xyz/culture/2023/01/27/hockeys-potential-relies-on-india-its-fallen-superpower) (field hockey, if you’re North American) has much in common with football: each team has 11 players fighting to propel a ball into the other side’s goal.
+But in popularity, there is no comparison.
+Around 30m people pick up a stick regularly; hundreds of millions play football.
+Few will know their national teams, even in Belgium and Germany, whose representatives contest the men’s hockey World Cup final on Sunday.

+One route for hockey to amass more popularity and cash runs through India.
+For years before and after independence, hockey was the country’s most popular sport, and India was the game’s superpower.
+But since then it has fallen behind in the rankings; a successful national team could reignite interest.
+That may be a while yet.
+At this World Cup, it couldn’t even make the quarter-finals.
+But it is slowly improving: at the last Olympics India snatched a bronze medal.

 ## Quiz winners

 Thank you to everyone who took part in this week’s quiz.
 The winners, chosen at random, were: